 This background, along with all my travel, now strongly informs my art.
 My artistic training includes mentoring by Master Pastellist Albert Handell, self directed study under Barry John Raybould MA and workshop study under Robert Bateman and Terry Isaac.

 My work has won awards in both national and international juried exhibitions and is found in private and corporate collections in Canada, USA, France and the UK.

-I am a signature member of the Federation of Canadian Artists and a juried member of the Society of Animal Artists.
+I am a signature member of the Artists for Conservation and the Federation of Canadian Artists and a juried member of the Society of Animal Artists.

 First Place: Animals & Wildlife Category, Pastel Journal’s International Pastel 100 Competition, 2016

 Third Place: Animals & Wildlife Category, Pastel Journal’s International Pastel 100 Competition, 2015

 Honourable Mentions: Animals & Wildlife Category, Pastel Journal’s International Pastel 100 Competition, 2010, 2012, 2014, 2015

 Second Place: BBC Wildlife Artist of the Year International Art Competition, 2013

 Finalist: BBC Wildlife Artist of the Year International Art Competition, 2013